 Also, a Google Reminder: Fasting 12 to 13 hours overnight is beneficial for your gut in so many ways: ~forces your body to tap into stored fat reserves ~which produces weight loss ~gives your digestive system rest allowing your body to efficiently process the nutrients you have consumed throughout the day ~and causes you to sleep better

 The benefits to a body fasting 12 to 13 hours a night is huge.
 Can you imagine sleeping peacefully through the whole night?
 The reason the first meal of the day is called breakfast, it’s literally breaking the fast.
-Breakfast should be a large healthy meal that carries you through to lunchtime.

 My first year on the no dairy no sugar fast, I completely stayed away from any sugar.
 Reading labels on everything.
 Because sugar is in virtually everything from bread to spaghetti sauce, I was quite limited, but enjoyed baked chicken and seafoods with fruits and vegetables mostly that I had prepared myself.
 While gluten is a protein and sugars are carbs, eating gluten-free has far less fructose which is what I’m all about these days since my sensitivity was diagnosed earlier this year!